 - An 18-month continuation is available if a covered employee separates from employment for any reason except gross misconduct, or the covered employee is no longer eligible to participate in the insurance plan due to a reduction in work hours.
-Under NYS Insurance Law, these events result in a maximum continuation period of 36 months for health insurance A 29-month continuation is available to a qualified beneficiary who is disabled, per a determination under the Social Security Act, or becomes disabled within the first 60 days of COBRA coverage.
-Family members on the plan are also allowed the 11-month extension; or - A 36-month continuation is available in the event of any one of the following: - A covered employee's death; - Divorce or legal separation from a covered employee; - A covered dependent's loss of eligibility to participate due to the covered employee becoming covered by Medicare as a result of total disability or choosing Medicare in place of the insurance plan at age 65; or - A covered dependent ceases to be a "dependent child" as defined by the insurance plan or health FSA.
+A 29- month continuation is available to a qualified beneficiary who is disabled, per a determination under the Social Security Act, or becomes disabled within the first 60 days of COBRA coverage.
+Family members on the plan are also allowed an 11-month disability extension for a maximum of 29 months of coverage; or - A 36-month continuation is available in the event of any one of the following: - A covered employee's death; - Divorce or legal separation from a covered employee; - A covered dependent's loss of eligibility to participate due to the covered employee becoming covered by Medicare as a result of total disability or choosing Medicare in place of the insurance plan at age 65; or - A covered dependent ceases to be a "dependent child" as defined by the insurance plan or health FSA.